Phi Theta Kappa

 Benefits of Membership

 Each newly inducted member receives:

-The CLEC peer mentors will publish their availability each week on the schedule at the front desk in Room 308.
+The CLEC peer mentors are available between 9 a.m. and 5 p.m. in Room 308.
 There is more information about each Mentor below!
 The CLEC is a drop-in center that provides regular and consistent services that are not limited to academics.
-It is a partnership between the UW-WC PTK Club and Mental Health Counseling Office.
-For matters regarding PTK, please see the club advisor, Professor Chris Yogerst, and for other matters outside the scope of mentoring, please contact the CLEC Coordinator/Mental Health Counselor, Michelle Appel.
+It is a partnership between the UWM at Washington County PTK Club and the Mental Health Counseling Office.
+For matters regarding PTK, please see the club advisor, Professor Chris Yogerst, and for other matters outside the scope of mentoring, please contact the CLEC Coordinator/Mental Health & Career Counselor, Michelle Henderson.

-A PTK Peer Mentor is a UW-WC student in good academic standing who has proven to be able to manage their time wisely.
+A PTK Peer Mentor is a UWM at Washington County student in good academic standing who has proven they can manage their time wisely.
 Members of PTK are all eligible to be peer mentors.
-Each mentor outside of PTK must be approved by PTK and must maintain a minimum semester and cumulative grade point average of 3.0 and complete the interviewing process with the CLEC Coordinator and/or the PTK Advisor.
+Each mentor outside of PTK must be approved by PTK and must maintain a minimum semester and cumulative grade point average of 3.0 and complete the training process with the CLEC Coordinator and/or the PTK Advisor.
 Interested in becoming a Peer Mentor?
-Print, complete, and turn in the Mentor Application to the CLEC Director in Room 307 and you will be contacted for an interview.
+Print, complete, and turn in the Mentor Application to the CLEC Director in Room 308 and you will be contacted.

 Meet your current PTK | CLEC Peer Mentors...

 The future is something which everyone reaches at the rate of sixty minutes an hour, whatever he does, whoever he is. ~C.S.
 Lewis